Driving and parking in Germany

 If you get caught speeding by a traffic camera you will not know it immediately but will receive a speeding ticket through the mail.
 Driving a hire car will not save you, as the rental car company will simply forward any tickets to your home address.
 Additionally, the police also set up speed traps, which may require you to pay a fine on the spot.

-In line with most EU states drinking with alcohol in the system can result in severe penalties.
-Drivers can be punished for blood alcohol levels of from 30mg per 100ml of blood, if the person’s driving is impaired.
+In line with most EU states driving with alcohol in the system can result in severe penalties.
+The legal blood alcohol limit is 0.5g of alcohol per litre of blood.
+Drivers can be punished for blood alcohol levels from 30mg per 100ml of blood, if the person’s driving is impaired.
 If low levels of alcohol are present but driving is unaffected punishment is not automatically required.
 In Germany, by law, a driver can be forced to submit to a blood test.

 Germany is stricter on younger drivers and those on probation.
 If there is any alcohol present in drivers up to the age of 21 they will receive two points and a EUR 250 fine, regardless of whether driving is impaired.
 Where blood alcohol levels are higher than 50mg per 100ml, younger drivers or those in their probationary period will receive a EUR 500 fine, four points on their licence and a one-month driving ban for a first offence.
 Subsequent offences or where driving is impaired are punished even more severely.

 Road signs and signals

 Click to see a list of road traffic signs and signals in Germany.

 Speed limits are 50km/h in cities and towns and 100km/h outside cities/towns on the so-called Landstrasse, unless otherwise marked.
 In certain areas, such as where schools are located, the speed limit is even lower – 30km/h.